-- Where EY acts as a controller (or as processor under the instructions of another EY Network Entity), EY shall comply with the Controller Policy as published on ey.com/bcr.
-EY Network entities may act as both a controller and a processor and must therefore comply with both the Processor Policy and the Controller Policy. - For some internal administrative processes and for compliance with regulatory requirements, EY will always act as a controller in its own right (e.g., compliance with regulatory requirements, to check conflicts, for quality, risk management or financial accounting purposes and for the provision of internal administrative or IT support services).
-For such processes, EY shall comply with the Controller Policy.
+- Where EY acts as a controller (or as processor under the instructions of another EY Network Entity), EY shall comply with the UK Controller Policy as published on ey.com/bcr.
+EY Network entities may act as both a controller and a processor and must therefore comply with both the UK Processor Policy and the UK Controller Policy. - For some internal administrative processes and for compliance with regulatory requirements, EY will always act as a controller in its own right (e.g., compliance with regulatory requirements, to check conflicts, for quality, risk management or financial accounting purposes and for the provision of internal administrative or IT support services).
+For such processes, EY shall comply with the UK Controller Policy.

-What does this mean in practice for personal data processed in the EEA?
+What does this mean in practice for personal data processed in the UK?

-Under European data protection law, individuals both within and outside Europe whose personal data is processed in Europe by a Controller and transferred to an EY Network entity outside Europe under the Processor Policy have certain rights.
-These individuals may enforce the Rules set out in this Processor Policy as third-party beneficiaries where they are not able to bring a claim against the Controller in respect of a breach of any of the commitments in this Processor Policy by an EY Network entity (or by a sub-processor) acting as a processor (for example in case the Controller has factually disappeared or ceased to exist in law or has become insolvent, unless any successor entity has assumed the entire legal obligations of the Controller by contract or by operation of law).
+Under UK data protection law, individuals both within and outside the UK whose personal data is processed in the UK by a Controller and transferred to an EY Network entity outside the UK under the UK Processor Policy have certain rights.
+These individuals may enforce the Rules set out in this UK Processor Policy as third-party beneficiaries where they are not able to bring a claim against the Controller in respect of a breach of any of the commitments in this UK Processor Policy by an EY Network entity (or by a sub-processor) acting as a processor (for example in case the Controller has factually disappeared or ceased to exist in law or has become insolvent, unless any successor entity has assumed the entire legal obligations of the Controller by contract or by operation of law).